-Lying started in heaven when Satan through lies first misrepresented the character of God before the angels.
+Lying is falsehood or untruthfulness.
+This sin started in heaven when Satan through lies first misrepresented the character of God before the angels.
 Consequently, Satan was expelled from heaven and will never regain residence there.
 Neither will his followers, “whoever loves and practices a lie” (Revelation 22:15).

 Satan’s first lie to Adam and Eve was, “Ye shall not surely die” (Genesis 3:4).
 This assertion contradicted God’s clear command that stated, “for in the day that you eat of it (the tree of the knowledge of good and evil) you shall surely die” (Genesis 2:17).
 Satan challenged the truthfulness of God’s word by a lie, for which reason Christ was right in calling him the father of lies (John 8:44).

 In contrast, God is the God of truth.
 It is impossible for Him to lie (Numbers 23:19; Titus 1:2).
 His Word is as reliable as His unchangeable nature.
 Christ declared that He is the “truth” (John 14:6).
 And His children should resemble their truthful Father in character and word.